Skip to content

 Menopause is a normal part of aging for women.
 It usually starts between ages 45 and 55.
 During this time, your body makes less estrogen and progesterone.
 These are important hormones that control your monthly cycle.

 As they decrease, your periods become irregular and eventually stop.
 This change doesn't happen overnight.
 It can take several years.
 This transition time is called perimenopause.
+To better understand how your body transitions during this phase, it’s helpful to explore the Stages of Menopause, which explain the various symptoms you may experience.
 These changes can cause many symptoms, including nausea with menopause.

 Nausea as a Symptom of Menopause